-In our study, we used a reference preparation of the EG95 vaccine provided at the University of Melbourne together with the adjuvant Quil A. This vaccine has been used extensively in experimental trials undertaken in several countries where it has achieved 95-100% protection [11, 18, 19].
-In this respect, the high level of protective efficacy of the EG95 antigen which we describe here for the preparation produced in Morocco is consistent with previous studies undertaken with the original EG95 antigen [11, 18, 19] as well as with the slightly truncated EG95NC- protein prepared from E. coli lysates as total soluble protein [13].
+undertaken in several countries where it has achieved 95-100% protection [11,18,19].
+In this respect, the high level of protective efficacy of the EG95 antigen which we describe here for the preparation produced in Morocco is consistent with previous studies undertaken with the original EG95 antigen [11,18,19], as well as with the slightly truncated EG95NC- protein that was used here and prepared from E. coli lysates as total soluble protein [13].

 All animals vaccinated with EG95 showed 100% serological positivity after vaccination, regardless of the group.
-Our results are similar to those described from trials with the EG95 vaccine undertaken in other countries where two injections with EG95 were reported to induce positive serological responses in most or all vaccinated animals, with a third booster vaccination eliciting a greater response [20-22] The FLACA test was also used to monitor antigen production batches for potency.
-Potency was accurate by evaluating the serological response of vaccinated sheep in comparison w{AC} are from animals known to have been protected by vaccination [21].
+Our results are similar to those described from trials with the EG95 vaccine undertaken in other countries where two injections with EG95 were reported to induce positive serological responses in most or all vaccinated animals, with a third booster vaccination eliciting a greater response [20-22] The ELISA test was also used to monitor antigen production batches for potency.
+Potency was monitored by evaluating the serological response of vaccinated sheep in comparison with serum from animals known to have been protected by vaccination.

-The results of the challenge incrition in the control, non-vaccinated sheep revealed infections in only 25% of the animal all of which were in the liver.
+The results of the challenge infection in the control, non-vaccinated sheep revealed infections in only 25% of the animals, all of which were in the liver.
 These results suggest that the quantity of ingested E. granulosus eggs is not sufficient to induce a high percentage of infection.
-It may also be that the poor sensitivity of sheep breed used (Timahdite), but no data is available on the Timahdite breed's susceptibility to CE.
+It may also be due to the poor sensitivity of sheep breed used (Timahdite), but no data are available on the Timahdite breed's susceptibility to experimental CE.
 Our expectation was that these sheep would show a high susceptibility to infection because Timahdite is the most common breed of sheep in the region of the Atlas Mountains in Morocco [23] where cystic echinococcosis is hyperendemic [24].
 Further studies are needed to assess differences in the susceptibility of different Moroccan breeds of sheep to infection with E. granulosus.

 In the study described here we used an experimental infection in sheep to test the protective efficacy of the EG95 vaccine.
 An alternative method of demonstrating the vaccine's efficacy is to vaccinate young animals against a natural field infection in a region where CE is highly endemic.
 This approach has been taken in the Rio Negro province of Argentina where annual vaccination of lambs plus a single booster vaccination has achieved a significant reduction in cystic echinococcosis in sheep [25-28].
 In that trial, vaccinated sheep were shown to develop long-lasting antibody responses following a booster vaccination given approximately a year after the initial vaccination in lambs [25].
 Our results were similar in that high levels of specific antibody were maintained in sheep following the second booster vaccination given at 4 months after the initial vaccination.
 This was also the case with the combination vaccine containing clostridia antigens.
-These results uggest that the clostridial combination vaccine would be capable of delivering long tasting protection, with high levels of antibody persisting for at least a year after the second booster vaccination.
+These results suggest that the clostridial combination vaccine would be capable of delivering long lasting protection, with high levels of antibody persisting for at least a year after the second booster vaccination.

-Vaccination of livestock as the intermediate host is likely the best approach to interrupt the E. granulosus life cycle and indirectly tream infection of humans.
-Interruption of the parasite's life cycle in the dog host comprovide a complementary method for control by vaccination [27].
+Vaccination of livestock as the intermediate host is likely the best approach to interrupt the E. granulosus life cycle and indirectly prevent infection of humans.
+Interruption of the parasite's life cycle in the dog host can provide a complementary method for control by vaccination [27].
 However, in Morocco there are difficulties to target the definitive host for treatment because the dogs are commonly uncontrolled in the endemic areas, with many stray dogs and other logistic difficulties of working with dogs.